small-tech/jsdb/README.md

 </script>
 ```

 __Note:__ This is version 2.0 of the JSDF format.
-Version 1.0 of the format was used in the earlier (CommonJS) version of JSDB and contained a [UMD](https://github.com/umdjs/umd)-style declaration.
-Please use the `jsdf-1.0` branch if that’s what you’d prefer but that branch will see no further development.
-Migrating from version 1.0 to 2.0 is simple but is not handled automatically for you by JSDB for performance reasons.
+Version 1.0 of the format was used in the earlier 1.x (CommonJS) version of JSDB and contained a [UMD](https://github.com/umdjs/umd)-style declaration.
+Please use the `1.x` branch if that’s what you’d prefer.
+That branch will continue to be maintained for as long as it is being used in [Site.js](https://sitejs.org) Migrating from version 1.0 to 2.0 is simple but is not handled automatically for you by JSDB for performance reasons.
 For a basic example, see [examples/jsdf-version-1.0-to-version-2.0-migration](https://github.com/small-tech/jsdb/tree/esm/examples/jsdf-version-1.0-to-version-2.0-migration).

 ## Supported and unsupported data types.